Erie, PA Workplace Discrimination Lawyer

 - Referring employees for a new job

 The Equal Employment Opportunity Commission (EEOC) is the agency that is responsible for making sure these provisions are enforced.
-People who have been discriminated against can also take legal action with the help of McNair Law Offices, PLLC.
+People who have been discriminated against in PA can also take legal action with the help of McNair Law Offices, PLLC.

 Is Harassment a Form of Discrimination?

 If an employer harasses an employee based on their race, color, religion, sex, age, or nationality, it is also considered a form of workplace discrimination.
 Workplace harassment covers any unwanted behaviors or actions taken against you by your co-workers, managers, clients, and other people you work with.

 Race and ethnicity are not the only protected characteristics that could make you the victim of discrimination.
 Sometimes, workplace discrimination is based on disabilities, genetic information, pregnancy, or your relationship with another person.
 If your employers make unfavorable decisions due to your protected characteristics or your co-workers continue to behave in harmful ways because of your association with a protected class of people, you should speak up.

 Retaliation is illegal in Pennsylvania, so your right to bring concerns to your employer is protected, as well.
 If you are punished or prefer to have legal assistance from the start, our discrimination attorney can also help you file a workplace discrimination claim.

 Employees can file discrimination claims if they are harassed due to their:

 - Religious Beliefs